Start-up Voucher & Coaching Program

 Do you have an innovative idea and want to kick-start your own company?
 Do you need funding to build a prototype and coaching in the process of developing your own business?
 This is all possible through the Aerospace Start-up Voucher!

 Aerospace Start-up Voucher

 With the Start-up Voucher & Coaching Program, the Faculty of Aerospace Engineering (AE) aims at scouting, creating, and supporting start-ups.
 By lowering the financial barrier, AE students can develop their innovative idea and turn it into a business.
 The Aerospace Start-up Voucher tries to bridge the gap between graduation and pre-incubation.
 Throughout the year a maximum of five teams is selected to start the Start-up Voucher & Coaching Program.
-The application moments vary each year; to receive the voucher in the next round, the next round will take place in the spring of 2021 (more information on the application can be found below).
+The application moments vary each year; to receive the voucher in the next round, the next round will take place in the fall of 2021 (more information on the application can be found below).

 The basis of the Aerospace Start-up Voucher is a maximum financial support of € 2.500 in the production of a prototype, or for the making of a ‘proof of principle’ for new technologies.
 This idea needs to be research-based and the voucher must be used to develop a concrete result

 Starting a company requires more than ‘just a brilliant idea’.
 To guide you to the next step on the exciting but also challenging road of launching your idea, the AE Faculty offers coaching and networking support.
 If you receive the Aerospace Startup Voucher, you will be linked to a professional who will help you throughout the first six months.
 He will improve your entrepreneurial skills, ask the critical questions that are so important and guide you through the process of developing the first steps to your successful start-up.
 Additionally, you will join the community of the Aerospace Innovation Hub @TUD which is full of ambitious and likeminded people that are willing to help you out.